henrythor/wspubsub/README.md

 * Each wspubsub_srv has a list of clients in their state.
 * Each WebSocket connection may only be a member of 1 topic, but clients may have multiple Websocket connections if they want.
-* When a publisher sends a message to a topic, the receiving ws_handler forwards it to its server, which in turn messages the ws_handler for each member of the topic.
+* When a publisher sends a message to a topic, the receiving ws_pub_handler forwards it to its server, which in turn messages the ws_sub_handler for each member of the topic.
 * ws_handler processes receiving such a message will return it as a reply, resulting in it being passed on via the WebSocket connection.